roedoejet/wordweaver-pre-serverless/README.md

     * Then, to run your local version, `docker-compose up`
     * You can stop the service by running `docker-compose down`
     * Then, visit `http://localhost:5200/docs` to see the details of using your API.
+    * Change the `WWLANG` environment variable in `docker-compose.yml` to the name of your language folder

 3. Head over to **wordweaver-UI** repo and configure that for usage with this API.

 ## Usage